balazimichal/materializecss-travelcations/README.md

 You can preview this app on surge: http://travelcations.surge.sh/

+## Features

+- responsive website
+- slider
+- autocomplete
+- lighbox gallery

+## Technologies

+- HTML5
+- Materialize CSS framework

 ## Installation instructions

 To run this project folow this steps:

-- Clone the project with ``git clone https://github.com/balazimichal/materializecss-travelcations.git``
+- Clone the project with `git clone https://github.com/balazimichal/materializecss-travelcations.git`
 - Unzip the package and open the index.html file

 ## Deployment instructions

-- Install surge globally with ``npm install --global surge``
+- Install surge globally with `npm install --global surge`
-- Deploy with ``surge -p materializecss-travelcations``
+- Deploy with `surge -p materializecss-travelcations`
-- Redeploy with ``surge --domain travelcations.surge.sh``
+- Redeploy with `surge --domain travelcations.surge.sh`
-- OR create a CNAME file in the root with the name of the domain inside only ``travelcations.surge.sh`` and redeploy with ``surge`` (no need to type domain afterwards)
+- OR create a CNAME file in the root with the name of the domain inside only `travelcations.surge.sh` and redeploy with `surge` (no need to type domain afterwards)

 ## Image copyrights